Taopiphop Bar Project is named for the founder and politician ‘Tao’ – a happy and well-known figure in the beer scene in Bangkok.

 Craft beer hero

-The politician, Taopiphop (shown in poster) is a bit of a local craft beer hero among those that follow beer politics in Thailand.
-He was arrested for making home-brewing (making beer at home) and then became an MP to help change the rather old-fashioned alcohol laws.
-He helped do that as a member of the Move Forward Party.
-This also explains the political posters on the outside of the bar.
+The politician, Taopiphop (left) is a bit of a local craft beer hero among those that follow beer politics in Thailand.
+He was arrested for brewing and then became an MP to help change the rather old-fashioned alcohol laws.
+He was part of the now defunct Move Forward Party, now the People’s Party.

 Address: 139 Charoen Rat Rd, Khwaeng Khlong San, Khlong San.
 (Google Map)